Implications of zero-growth economics analysed with an agent-based model: PG-DYNAMIN Model

 \subsection{The Market for Consumption Goods}

-Households randomly visit $n_C$ C-firms each period, that which travel costs permit.
-The probability that household $h$ will visit C-firm $i$ is equal to C-firm $i$'s consumption market share, $ms_{i,t}=Y_{i,t}/\sum^{\mathbf{N}_C}_{k=1}Y_{k,t}$.
-Household $h$ then sorts the C-firms they visited by ascending price and demands to consume C-goods worth $C^d_{h,t} = E^d_{h,t}/P_{i,t}$ from the first C-firm on their list.
+The consumption market uses a search and matching mechanism to match households' consumption demands with C-firms' output, similar to that proposed by \cite{russo2007industrial} and \cite{gaffeo2008emergent_macro}.
+At the beginning of period $t$, C-firm $i$ sets its inventories equal to output and discards any inventories from the previous period because C-goods are assumed to be perishable, hence $V_{i}(t)=Y_{i}(t)$ at the start of period $t$.
+Households randomly visit $n_C$ C-firms each period, the maximum amount that assumed travel costs permit.
+The probability that household $h$ will visit C-firm $i$ is equal to C-firm $i$'s consumption market share, $ms_{i}(t)=Y_{i}(t)/\sum^{\mathbf{N}_C}_{k=1}Y_{k}(t)$.
+Household $h$ then sorts the C-firms they visited by ascending price and demands to consume C-goods worth $C^d_{h}(t) = E^d_{h}(t)/P_{i}(t)$ from the first C-firm on their list.
 If C-firm $i$'s inventories run out before household $h$ exceeds their desired expenditure, household $h$ purchases the remaining C-goods from C-firm $i$ and moves to the next C-firm on their list.
-Households continue to demand C-goods from their list of C-firms until they have reached their desired expenditure or exhausted their list of C-firms.
+Households continue to demand C-goods from their list of C-firms to visit until they have reached their desired expenditure or exhausted their list of C-firms.
 Hence, household $h$'s actual expenditure is given by:

-where $\Omega_C$ is the set of C-firms visited by household $h$.
-Furthermore, the actual demand for C-goods faced by C-firm $i$ is given by:
+where $E^d_{h}(t)$ is household $h$'s desired expenditure, $\mathcal{C}_{h}(t)$ is the set of C-firms visited by household $h$ in period $t$, $P_{i}(t)$ is visited C-firm $i$'s price, $Y_{i}(t)$ is C-firm $i$'s output, and $\mathcal{H}'_{i}(t)$ is C-firm $i$'s set of households that visited before household $h$ in period $t$.
+Therefore, the actual demand for C-goods faced by C-firm $i$ is given by:

-where $\Omega_H$ is the set of all households that demanded C-goods from C-firm $i$.
+where $\mathcal{H}_{i}(t)$ is the set of households that visited C-firm $i$ in period $t$ and $\mathcal{C}'_{h}(t)$ is the set of C-firms $i'$ that household $h$ visited before C-firm $i$.
 C-firm $i$ then calculates their actual quantity of sold C-goods as: